Deacon and Wife

 Bird Report

 Almost August.
 Where are the swallows?
 Only a few on the wires.
 And for the record, clusters of robins in the backyard again.
-Like the convention hasn't started.
+In groups, like the funeral hasn't started.